 If such technology could save even one of the more than 12,000 who die each year in Georgia car crashes, it will certainly be worthwhile.

 Shane Smith is an Atlanta car accident attorney works to obtain justice for those who have lost a loved one to a Georgia car accident.
-To discuss your own accident, contact the Law Offices of Shane Smith at 770-HURT-999.
+To discuss your own accident, contact Shane Smith Law at 770-HURT-999.